ailever/ailever.github.io/_posts/education/2021-04-02-_CHEM-cc-en-qm-mm.md

 <!-- Top Block -->

+## Energy Expression Schemes

-## Implementing Quantum Mechanics into Molecular Mechanics—Combined QM/MM Modeling Methods
+- Implementing Quantum Mechanics into Molecular Mechanics—Combined QM/MM Modeling Methods

-<br><br><br>
-## Extending the Range of Computational Spectroscopy by QM/MM Approaches: Time-Dependent and Time-Independent Routes
+- Extending the Range of Computational Spectroscopy by QM/MM Approaches: Time-Dependent and Time-Independent Routes

-<br><br><br>
-## Use of the Average Solvent Potential Approach in the Study of Solvent Effects
+- Use of the Average Solvent Potential Approach in the Study of Solvent Effects

-<br><br><br>
-## QM/MM Approaches to the Electronic Spectra of Hydrogen-Bonding Systems with Connection to Many-Body Decomposition Schemes
+- QM/MM Approaches to the Electronic Spectra of Hydrogen-Bonding Systems with Connection to Many-Body Decomposition Schemes

-<br><br><br>
-## Molecular Dynamics of Polypeptides and Their Inclusion Compounds with b-Cyclodextrin in Aqueous Solution Using DC–SCC–DFTB/UFF Approach
+- Molecular Dynamics of Polypeptides and Their Inclusion Compounds with b-Cyclodextrin in Aqueous Solution Using DC–SCC–DFTB/UFF Approach

-<br><br><br>
-## Computer Simulations of Photobiological Processes: The Effect of the Protein Environment
+- Computer Simulations of Photobiological Processes: The Effect of the Protein Environment

-<br><br><br>
-## Ab Initio Quantum Mechanical Charge Field Molecular Dynamics—A Nonparametrized First-Principle Approach to Liquids and Solutions
+- Ab Initio Quantum Mechanical Charge Field Molecular Dynamics—A Nonparametrized First-Principle Approach to Liquids and Solutions

-<br><br><br>
-## Applications of Mixed-Quantum/Classical Trajectories to the Study of Nuclear Quantum Effects in Chemical Reactions and Vibrational Relaxation Processes
+- Applications of Mixed-Quantum/Classical Trajectories to the Study of Nuclear Quantum Effects in Chemical Reactions and Vibrational Relaxation Processes

-<br><br><br>
-## Development of a Quantum Chemical Method Combined with a Theory of Solutions—Free-Energy Calculation for Chemical Reactions by Condensed Phase Simulations
+- Development of a Quantum Chemical Method Combined with a Theory of Solutions—Free-Energy Calculation for Chemical Reactions by Condensed Phase Simulations

-<br><br><br>
-## A Guide to QM/MM Methodology and Applications
+- A Guide to QM/MM Methodology and Applications

 <!-- Content Block -->
 <div align="left" style="font-size:medium;font-weight:normal;color:black;background-color:unset;">　<br><br></div>